AY2425S2-CS2113-T12-4/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as help, list, exit and clear) will be ignored. e.g. if the command specifies help 123, it will be interpreted as help.

+### Caution
+* Data will only be saved when exiting the program using the `bye` command.
+* If the program is closed directly (i.e., without `bye`), data will not be saved.
+* Data will be saved in the file `budget_data.txt` in the same folder as the jar file.
+* Do not edit the file `budget_data.txt` directly, as it may corrupt the data or cause the program to malfunction.

 ### Setting a Budget: `set-budget`
 Sets a spending limit for all expenses or for a specific category.